 Students and their parents are encouraged to talk with a school counselor, teacher, or principal to learn more about course offerings, graduation requirements, and early graduation procedures.
-Each spring, students in grades 8-11 will be provided information on anticipated course offerings for the next school year and other information that will help them make the most of academic and CTE opportunities.
+Each year, high school students will be provided information on anticipated course offerings for the next school year and other information that will help them make the most of academic and CTE opportunities, as well as information on the importance of postsecondary education.